Codybeno/Final_Project/README.md

   |Veloctiy|2|3.55|7.5|
   |FPA|-0.5|-0.18|0.4|

   In this study we were able to simulate the flight trajectory for velocity and flight path angle with varying conditions.
 We were also able to simulate 100 random trajectories with randwom values.
 We then plotted all of those with an average by polynomial fitting.
-We finished off with taking the derivative of the average.
+We finished off with taking the derivative of the average. <br>
-  Describe 2-4 observations from simulating the flight path.
-  Reference the figures below as needed.
+  We can see in he first figure when simulating Reference the figures below as needed.

   # Code Listing